-The team are also responsible for providing equalities evidence for external assessments:
+The team are also responsible for providing equalities evidence for external assessments.
+Recent audits and inspections have reported the following in equalities practice:

 Annual Audit and Inspection Letter 2007/08 - Audit Commission - March 2009

 "Commitment to diversity, equality and community engagement is strong and has improved.
 The FRA's robust approach to diversity and equality is evident in its extensive IRMP research and consultation, retaining level 4 of the equality standard, and in the profile of staff, who closely reflect the BME proportion of local communities and 5 per cent of operational staff are women which is amongst the best nationally."